 The event reinforced what is important – putting ourselves and our needs first.
 Such a difficult thing to do when other pressures rear their heads.
 Planning to achieve a personal goal is so important to ensure our well-being of who we are, and how we see ourselves, remembering that we as individuals are people too.

 We need to pursue what we believe is possible, because if you think about it, anything is possible if we have the inclination and determination to make it happen.
 Whether in our personal lives or our career, we are what we plan to be.
 How we see ourselves can either build us up or tear us down, the choice is ours.

 As Tony said, “the purpose of a goal is to grow”.
-I am sure you would agree that without growth we stagnate and never reach the fulfilment we seek, which would be a shame as life really is for living.
+I am sure you would agree that without growth we stagnate and never reach the fulfilment we seek, such a shame as life really is for living.

 It is unfortunate to note then a recent study by CareerBuilder.com stated that a whopping 58% of Managers said they didn’t receive any management training.
 They were promoted because they were good at what they did and were not necessarily good at making the people around them better.
 This equated to employee engagement being at a low ebb, with nearly 70% of employees actively ‘disengaged’.

-Talk to anyone and they will relate some period in their life where adversity has affected them in some way, however more to the point is how they have ‘worked through’ the difficulties and ultimately achieved momentum to move on is the real key to achieving their dreams and therefore their goal.
+Talk to anyone and they can relate a period in their life where adversity has affected them in some way, however more to the point, is how they ‘worked through’ the difficulties and ultimately achieved momentum to move on, which is the real key to achieving dreams and career goals.